-Pro-tip: If you’re employing somebody for the first time, there is a lot to think about, including complying with legislation, writing contracts, and more.
+Top Tip: If you’re employing somebody for the first time, there is a lot to think about, including complying with legislation, writing contracts, and more.
 To ensure you don’t miss a step, read our guide to how to employ someone (for the first time) 📌.

 2. Ask interview questions that directly relate to your core values